Constitutional Court Procedure Act

 If either party fails to appear in court on the date for oral argument, a new date shall be scheduled.

-The Constitutional Court may render judgment, regardless, if the petitioning authority or the impeached fails to appear in court on the rescheduled date.
+The Constitutional Court may render a judgment, regardless, if the petitioning authority or the impeached fails to appear in court on the rescheduled date.

 Article 74